Cloud Controller Blobstore Configuration

 resource_pool:

-blobstore_type: fog
+blobstore_type: storage-cli

 resource_directory_key: YOUR-AWS-RESOURCE-BUCKET

 3. Replace AWS-ACCESS-KEY and AWS-SECRET-ACCESS-KEY with your AWS credentials.
+Replace AWS-REGION with the region of your AWS buckets.

 4. Replace YOUR-AWS-BUILDPACK-BUCKET, YOUR-AWS-DROPLET-BUCKET, YOUR-AWS-PACKAGE-BUCKET, and YOUR-AWS-RESOURCE-BUCKET with the names of your AWS buckets.
 Do not use periods (.) in your AWS bucket names.
 In the AWS console, you must assign your credentials an IAM policy that allows all S3 actions on all of these buckets.

-6. Replace YOUR-AWS-KMS-KEY-ID with your KMS Key ID.
+5. Set the server_side_encryption key to the value aws:kms.
+Replace YOUR-AWS-KMS-KEY-ID with your KMS Key ID.

-Fog with AWS IAM Instance Profiles
+Storage CLI with AWS IAM Instance Profiles

 1. Configure an additional cloud-controller IAM role with the following policy to give access to the S3 buckets you plan to use: